seshtrackerdev/seshtrackerv2/src/react-app/styles/README.md

 5. **Use Existing Components**: Check if a component or utility already exists before creating new styles.
 6. **Respect Mobile-First Approach**: Start with mobile styles, then adapt for larger screens.
 7. **Keep Selectors Simple**: Avoid deep nesting of selectors.
+8. **Ensure Color Contrast**: Always verify that text has sufficient contrast against its background.
+9. **Use Theme Variables**: Leverage theme-specific variables for colors that need to change between themes.

 ## CSS Variables Reference